d2s/Documentation/_posts/2018-04-10-AddConfigurations.md

 title:  "Add configurations"
 permalink: AddConfigurations
 ---
-Adding configurations are easy.
-A configuration require minimum **Local catalog** and **Remote catalog**.
-And they should not be equal.
+Adding a configuration is easy.
+A configuration require minimum a **Local catalog** and a **Remote catalog**.
 After entering information about a configuration select the Add button to add it to RsyncOSX.
 Continue adding new configurations until completed and configurations are saved to permanent storage after each entry.

 Select **Local catalog** either by *drag and drop* or by *enter text* directly.
 For **Remote catalogs** only drag and drop for local volumes.
 For remote server catalogs enter by text only.